 Clicking on the translation link activates a free translation service to convert the page to Spanish.
 As with any Internet translation, the conversion is not context-sensitive and may not translate the text to its original meaning.
 NC State Extension does not guarantee the accuracy of the translated text.
 Please note that some applications and/or services may not function as expected when translated.Collapse ▲

 Pruning grape vines is an essential chore if you wish to produce an abundant crop for many years.
 Vines left to grow unchecked will produce greater amounts of vegetative wood that eventually becomes weak and less productive.
-Pruning removes excess vegetation, bringing a balance to fruit and foliage growth, which results in better quality of fruit and more productivity.
+Pruning brings a balance to fruit and foliage, which results in better quality of fruit and increased productivity.

-Grapes typically grown in Eastern NC.
-These grapes can be found growing wild on most properties and range in color from bronze-green, sometimes referred to as Scuppernong, or dark purple varieties known for their sweetness.
+Muscadine grapes are the native grape species in Eastern NC.
+These grapes can be found growing wild on most properties and range in color from bronze-green, sometimes referred to as Scuppernong, to dark purple varieties known for their sweetness.
 These grapes have their own distinct flavor, thick skins, and seeds.
 Popular muscadine varieties include ‘Carlos’, ‘Nesbit’, and ‘Noble’.
-Other grape varieties are classified as bunch grapes and include native Fox grapes and wine grapes.
-Bunch grape varieties are typically grown in the Piedmont and Mountain regions, as Pierce’s disease prevalent in the East, can shorten the lifespan of bunch grapes.
+Other grape varieties classified as bunch grapes or table grapes include Fox grapes and wine grapes.
+Bunch and Fox grape varieties are typically grown in the Piedmont and Mountain regions, as Pierce’s disease prevalent in the Coastal Plain region can shorten the lifespan of bunch grapes.
 If you wish to try growing bunch grapes in Pamlico County, you may have limited success.
 Be conservative in your planting and follow recommended management practices found in the Extension publication “Bunch Grapes in the Home Garden” found at https://content.ces.ncsu.edu/bunch-grapes-in-the-home-garden.

 Training of grapes is important, and the standard trellis system recommended for home growers is the single wire trellis.
 With this system, plants are planted between two poles 20’ apart, with a single wire stretched between each pole.
 This allows for the formation of two permanent fruiting arms, called cordons, to grow outwardly towards your poles.
 These cordons are maintained throughout the life of the planting, and from here all the fruiting wood is formed.
-When buds from the cordons begin to grow, this new wood will produce the vegetative and fruiting wood for the new year.
-All fruit is born on 1-year old wood, so pruning is used to reduce the excessive 1-year old wood that grew the previous season, and leave enough wood to bear the new season crop.
+When buds from the cordons begin to grow, they will produce the vegetative and fruiting wood for the new year.
+All fruit is born on 1-year old wood, and pruning is used to reduce the total number of fruiting buds that grow on these canes.

-Start your pruning efforts by identifying 1-year old wood, which is typically smooth and contains buds.
-These buds are what you are trying to remove, but also what will produce new growth and fruit.
-The closer this new growth occurs to the cordon, the more productive it will be.
-Cut back vigorous growth towards the cordon (often times several feet of canes), leaving about 7-8 buds per shoot.
-This area that contains the transition of 1-year old growth to the permanent cordon is call a spur.
+Start your pruning efforts by identifying 1-year old wood, which is typically smooth and shiny and near pencil width in diameter.
+Cut back vigorous growth towards the cordon (often times several feet of canes), leaving about 7-8 buds per cane.
+The transitional area between these 1-year-old canes and the permanent cordon is called a spur.
 By pruning back towards this same location every year, you can develop fruiting spurs with spacing about 4-6” apart.
 This will help to create a balanced number of buds along the length of the vine that will maximize production.

 After several years of pruning, you will notice that the fruiting spurs will grow further and further from the cordon.
-By selectively removing a few of the spurs each year, old dormant buds on the cordon will grow, replacing these spurs, allowing fruiting wood to form closer to the cordon.
+By selectively removing a few of the spurs each year, old dormant buds on the cordon will begin to grow, replacing these spurs and allowing fruiting wood to form closer to the cordon.